Vue Composables

 The generated workspace includes workspace-level configuration and some other configuration files for your IDE.

-The unique part of this generated workspace includes:
+The only unique part of this generated workspace is:

-If your workspace was generated in other ways, you can still manually add them on.
+If your workspace was generated in other ways, you can still manually add it on.

 To learn how to initialize a Bit workspace on an existing project, see Add Bit to an existing project.